Helpful tips on how to get out of rock bottom situations by counselling psychologist and CARITAS Malta director Anthony Gatt.

 4. Behaviour Support: Engage in activities which support you

-Supportive behaviour is another aspect which helps you get up from rock bottom.
+Supportive behaviour is another aspect which helps you get out of rock bottom.
 This can mean going to the countryside, going for a swim, meditating or engaging in a hobby - anything from taking care of a pet, your home, your car, your garden, collecting stamps, etc. These behaviours can help you by distracting your usual thoughts.
 Focusing on something else will help you in not entertaining unhelpful thoughts.

 Contact with nature tends to have a therapeutic effect.
 I have a multitude of experiences where I heard persons speak of the relaxing feeling of being in touch with nature.
 It is as if it helps us to ground ourselves.
 I recall a person in drug rehabilitation expressing how going for a swim after years of being totally withdrawn into his drug using world, worked marvels of his feeling of wellbeing.
 He spoke about the joys of life’s simplicities.